Worcester, Massachusetts: Climate

 Worcester's humid continental climate (Köppen: Dfb) is typical of New England.
 The weather changes rapidly owing to the confluence of warm, humid air from the southwest; cool, dry air from the north; and the moderating influence of the Atlantic Ocean to the east.
 Summers are typically hot and humid, while winters are cold, windy, and snowy.
 Snow typically falls from the second half of November into early April, with occasional falls in October; May snow is much rarer.
 The USDA classifies the city as straddling hardiness zones 5b and 6a.

-The hottest month is July, with a 24-hour average of 70.2 °F, while the coldest is January, at 24.1 °F. There is an average of only 3.5 days of highs at or above 90 °F and 4.1 nights of lows at or below 0 °F per year, and periods of both extremes are rarely sustained.
+The hottest month is July, with a 24-hour average of 70.2 °F, while the coldest is January, at 24.1 °F. There are an average of only 3.5 days of highs at or above 90 °F and 4.1 nights of lows at or below 0 °F per year, and periods of either extremes are rarely sustained.
 The all-time record high temperature is 102 °F, recorded on July 4, 1911, the only 100 °F or greater temperature to date.
 The all-time record low temperature is −24 °F, recorded on February 16, 1943.
+The lowest daily maximum temperature on record is -2 °F on January 8, 1968, while the highest daily minimum is 80 °F on July 4, 1911.

-Worcester is known for being particularly snowy in the cold months, sometimes even experiencing autumn blizzards.
+Worcester is known for being particularly snowy in the cold months, sometimes even experiencing intense autumn blizzards.
 The city averages 48.07 in of precipitation a year, as well as an average of 64 in of snowfall a season, receiving far more snow than coastal locations less than 40 mi away.
 Massachusetts' geographic location, jutting out into the North Atlantic, as well as Worcester's elevation relative to the surrounding terrain, makes the city very prone to Nor'easter weather systems that can dump heavy snow on the region.
 Extreme winters have brought up to 120 in of snowfall, as happened in 2005.
 In late January 2015, a blizzard traversed over the city as it shed almost 32 in of snow.
 This was the highest single-day snowfall total for anywhere in Massachusetts since data collection began in 1892.

 While rare, the city has had its share of extreme weather.
 On September 21, 1938, the city was hit by the brutal New England Hurricane of 1938.
 Fifteen years later, Worcester was hit by a tornado that killed 94 people.
 The deadliest tornado in New England history, it damaged a large part of the city and surrounding towns.
 It struck Assumption Preparatory School, now the site of Quinsigamond Community College.